noxianwill/MoveSpec/README.md

   - Sets the Counter-Terrorist (CT) team captain and moves them to the CT team.
 - `css_spec` - `!spec`
   - Moves all players (except the two captains) to spectator and starts the team picking process.
+  - **Note:** Both captains must be set before using this command.
+- `css_mscancel` - `!cancel`
+  - Cancels the current picking process.
+  - Moves all spectators back to teams (alternating between T and CT).
+  - Resets all plugin state (captains, picking progress, etc.).
+  - Only works when a picking process is in progress.

 ### Picking Process
-- After `css_spec`, all non-captains are moved to spectator.
+1. Set both team captains using `!tcapt` and `!ctcapt`
+2. Use `!spec` to start the picking process
-- The picking process begins, with the CT captain picking first.
+3. The picking process begins, with the CT captain picking first
-- A menu is shown to the current captain, listing all available players in spectator.
+4. A menu is shown to the current captain, listing all available players in spectator
-- The captain selects a player from the menu; that player is moved to the captain's team.
+5. The captain selects a player from the menu; that player is moved to the captain's team
-- Turns alternate between CT and T captains.
+6. Turns alternate between CT and T captains
-- This continues until 8 players are picked (4 for each team), resulting in two teams of 5 (including the captains).
+7. This continues until 8 players are picked (4 for each team), resulting in two teams of 5 (including the captains)
-- All actions and errors are announced in chat.
+8. If needed, use `!cancel` to stop the process and reset everything

 ## Permissions
 - Only players with the `@css/admin` permission can use the commands.